-SCE has instituted an engagement survey process to capture feedback from State and county public safety partners and critical infrastructure customers during PSPS events.
-SCE encourages these stakeholders to provide survey feedback in daily coordination calls and emails links to the engagement survey once the event has concluded.
-Zero participants completed SCE's engagement survey for this event.
+SCE has instituted an engagement survey process to capture feedback from State and County public safety partners, and critical infrastructure during PSPS events.
+SCE encourages these stakeholders to provide survey feedback in daily coordination calls and also emails links to the engagement survey once the event has concluded.
+Three participants completed SCE's engagement survey; of those three, all rated the engagement with SCE as positive as detailed in the tables below.